bmf-san/Rubel/README.md

 php artisan db:seed
 ```

-Now you can start Rubel!
+Now you can start the Rubel!

 ## Anything Else